-Plots of contaminant concentrations over time at monitoring wells with current or historic GW-1 exceedances are presented in Figures 14 and 15 for DCB/TCB; Figures 16 and 17 for arsenic; and Figures 18 to 28 for cVOCs.
-Note that results for new monitoring wells cover only a one-year duration, therefore limited conclusions regarding trends are possible for these new wells.
+Plots of contaminant concentrations over time at monitoring wells with current or historic MMCL exceedances are presented in Figures 14 and 15 for DCB/TCB; Figures 16 and 17 for arsenic; and Figures 18 to 28 for cVOCs.
+Note that results for new monitoring wells cover only an eighteen-month duration, therefore limited conclusions regarding trends are possible for these new wells.
 Additional sampling data will be added to the plots in future semiannual reports.
 Results are discussed by contaminant type in the following paragraphs.

+DCB/TCB results include over seven years of measurements at NP-MW-601.
+In general concentrations of TCB at this well have remained relatively consistent at levels slightly above to slightly below the MMCL of 5 ppb.
+Long term trends of TCB at NP-MW-601 show an overall increase in concentrations since 2006.
+Concentrations of both TCB and DCB remained above their respective MMCLs (70ppb and 5 ppb) during both the September and December/January monitoring rounds for NP-MW-601.

-DCB/TCB results include seven years of measurements at NP-MW-601.
-During this period TCB has generally been detected below the 70 ppb GW-1, with single exceedances in December 2007 (82 ppb), November 2012 (85 ppb), and February 2013 (81 ppb).
-DCB has generally been detected slightly above the 5 ppb GW-1, in the range of 5.4-8.2 ppb.
-The concentrations of TCB and DCB observed at NP-MW-601 follow the same general trends over time; however, the magnitude of TCB concentrations is much more exaggerated compared to that of DCB. cVOCs observed at MW-702B showed little variation in 2012 with concentrations ranging between 58-63 ppb for TCB, and 5.5-6.1 ppb for DCB.
+Chlorobenzenes observed at MW-702B showed little variation in 2012 with concentrations ranging between 58-63 ppb for TCB, and 5.5-6.1 ppb for DCB.
 During the March 2013 round TCB and DCB peaked at 72 ppb and 7 ppb respectively for MW-702B; however by May, concentrations of both compounds dropped to lows of 38 ppb and 4.2 ppb respectively.
-The concentration observed in March for MW-702B was the first time TCB exceeded the MMCL of 70 ppb in the year of measurements for this new well.
+The concentrations observed during the current reporting period were consistent with earlier measurements for TCB, and remained at the MMCL in September (70 ppb), and slightly below the MMCL in January (67 ppb).
+Similar results were observed for DCB at MW-702B, with concentrations slightly above the 5 ppb MMCL; 6.3 ppb in September and 5.9 ppb in January.

-Arsenic results include six years of measurements at LR-MW-122.
+Arsenic results include over seven years of measurements at LR-MW-122.
 During this period arsenic has been detected in the range of 1.4-16 ppb except for August 2006 and July 2010 (34 ppb and 75 ppb, respectively).
-Arsenic concentrations preceding and succeeding these two dates were near the 10 ppb GW-1 standard.
-Arsenic concentrations at MW-706S were 13.9 ppb in March and 21.2 ppb in June.
-Arsenic concentrations at both locations were at historic lows during the March round, and rebounded slightly by June.
-In each case, concentrations observed during the reporting period were consistent with average historical trends.
+Arsenic concentrations preceding and succeeding these two dates were near the 10 ppb MMCL standard.
+Arsenic concentrations at MW-706S dropped below the 10 ppb MMCL for the first time in September (7.6/7.4 ppb) and remained low during the January 2014 round (7.2 ppb).
+Overall long term trends at both locations show a general decrease in concentration with respect to time.